fahad0samara/react-native-Savor-food/README.md

 ### Features:
-- Browse a wide range of high-quality food products.
+- Browse through a diverse range of food products, including snacks, beverages, and meals.
-- View detailed descriptions and images of each product.
+- View detailed product descriptions, including ingredients, nutritional information, and cooking instructions.
+- Take advantage of special offers, discounts, and new product promotions.
-- Add items to your cart with ease.
+- Add products to your cart and seamlessly complete your purchase with our intuitive checkout process.
-- Enjoy special discounts and offers on selected items.
-- Stay updated with the latest additions and promotions.
+- Keep track of your favorite products and easily reorder them for added convenience.
+- Receive notifications about new products, promotions, and order updates to stay informed.

 ### Technologies Used:
 - React Native